 To preview topics, hover your cursor over the buttons below.
 To go to the information, please click on the button.

 DID YOU KNOW?

-Phoenix now offers free online filing of sales tax returns and payments.
+Phoenix now offers free online filing of sales tax returns and payments for tax periods prior to January 2017.
 To "go green" and sign up for electronic filing, please click the button below.

-Phoenix offers a free transaction privilege and use tax seminar.
+In collaboration with the Arizona Department of Revenue, the City of Phoenix offers free transaction privilege tax (TPT) and Use Tax training classes.
 Click here to learn more.